Phoebe Bognár is an Australian-born flutist, performer, improviser and composer, based in Basel, Switzerland.

-As a composer, Phoebe experiments with traditional notation, graphic scores, site-specific composition and installations.
-Her works have been played by various artists in events and venues including the Center for New Music (San Francisco, USA), Theater Basel (CH), Darmstadt Ferienkurse (DE), Hochschule für Musik Basel (Switzerland), Queensland Conservatorium New Music Ensemble, Queensland Conservatorium Griffith University, Nief-Norf Summer Music Festival ‘Norf-Space’ (Knoxville, USA), and in the Mirroring Minjerribah exhibition (Brisbane, AU).
+As a composer, Phoebe experiments with notation, employing graphic scores, aural scores and personalized click tracks, site-specific compositions, and installations.
+Their works have been played by various artists and ensemble in events and venues including the Center for New Music (USA), Theater Basel (CH), Darmstadt Ferienkurse (DE), KunstKulturKirche (DE), BuchBasel Festival (CH), Hochschule für Musik Basel (CH), Queensland Conservatorium Griffith University (AU), Nief-Norf Summer Music Festival ‘Norf-Space’ (USA), and in the Mirroring Minjerribah exhibition (AU).
+They are a recipient of the APRA AMCOS Art Music Fund 2025, where they will write a new work for Melbourne-based Rubiks Collective for their 2026-27 season.

 Through art, Phoebe endeavours to weave new connections and understandings– to each other and the world we live in.